• Skip to primary navigation

-Chicken Chop Suey with Shrimp Stir-Fry is a quick, easy and healthy dish made with a variety of colorful vegetables with chicken and shrimp.
+Chicken Chop Suey with Shrimp Stir-Fry is a quick and easy dish made with a variety of colorful vegetables with chicken and shrimp.
 Pork, beef and other seafood can be used as well.

 This chicken and shrimp chop suey stir-fry is easy and only takes half an hour to cook.
 Here are other stir-fry recipes you might like to try: Bulgogi Eggplant Stir-fry, Beef and Broccoli Stir-Fry, Shrimp and Mushroom Stir-Fry or Chicken and Broccoli Stir-Fry.